Rejection at Nazareth

 Mary’s son – Lacking a birth narrative, this is the only indication in this Gospel of the name of Jesus’ mother.

-Undesigned coincidence?
+Undesigned coincidence.
 ‘Did Joseph die?
-Joseph’s death is never mentioned at all, but is confirmed incidentally by a variety of passages: Jesus’ whole family is named except Joseph (Mk 6:3); his mother and brothers are mentioned a number of times without his father (Lk 8:19; Jn 2:12; Acts 1:13-14); Joseph is not present at the Wedding in Cana, nor at the crucifixion (indeed, he commands John to take care of her).’
+Joseph’s death is never mentioned at all, but is confirmed incidentally by a variety of passages: Jesus’ whole family is named except Joseph (Mk 6:3); his mother and brothers are mentioned a number of times without his father (Lk 8:19; Jn 2:12; Acts 1:13-14); Joseph is not present at the Wedding in Cana, nor at the crucifixion (indeed, [Jesus] commands John to take care of her).’
+(Source)

 Brother(s)…sisters – Again, there may be a hint here of rumours of a virgin birth: ‘obviously, he can’t be born of a virgin if he has brothers and sisters.’